codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start-create-ci-pipeline.md

 * Sends the image information to CSDP
 * Runs an example testing step

-### Download and commit pipeline resource files
+### Download and commit CI pipeline resource files
 The basic CI pipeline comprises resource files that you must download and then commit to the Git repository.
-For the purposes of the quick start, you will commit them to the Git repo you used or created during runtime installation.
+For the purposes of the quick start, you will commit them to the Git repo you selected or created during runtime installation.

 1. Download the following resource files:
   * Github-ci EventSource (`event-source.git-ci-source.yaml`).
 Download
   * Express-ci Sensor (`sensor.express-ci.yaml`).
 Download
   * ci-simple WorkflowTemplate (`workflow-template.ci-simple.yaml`) Download
 1. Save and commit to the `resource_<runtime-name>` folder in the `<runtime-name>-gitsource` repo that was created during runtime installation.
   CSDP syncs these resource definitions to your cluster, and create the resources in the cluster.

-View the newly created pipeline in [Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"}) in the CSDP UI.
+1. View the newly created pipeline in [Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"}) in the CSDP UI.

 ### Create a Personal Access Token
+TBD

 1. Create a PAT.
 1. Create a new file `github_access.yaml`.